patricksandquist/Monte-Carlo-Critical-Mass-Calculations/README.md

 # Monte-Carlo-Critical-Mass-Calculations
-Some simple Monte Carlo simulations for calculating the critical mass of Uranium-235
+Monte Carlo simulations that calculate the critical mass of a pure Uranium-235 sphere.